makwaijun/personalwebpagev2/content/blog/Post34.md

 In a space of a few centuries, economic activity was no longer premised on efficiency of society's capacity, but rather based on its location, access and connectivity to other productive civilisations and communities as well.
 These produced cities who could thrive as trading hubs.
 The merchant class emerged as another social strata that was been well represented in some ancient social structures, pointing to their importance.

-> **What set apart individuals, companies and societies at this stage was their capacity to profit off global trade flows.**
+> **What differentiated individuals, companies and societies at this stage was their capacity to profit off global trade flows.**

 <u>Merchant "Midas Man" Marcus</u> would have thrived on cross-border trade, and made a tidy profit off the trade routes plied between the new world and the old.
 He would have bought goods from <u>"Magic Hands" Michael</u> from a port in a far off land and sold them at triple the value in another.